 Wellbeing is not just the absence of disease or illness.
-It is a complex combination of a person's physical, mental, emotional and social health factors.
+It’s a complex combination of a person's physical, mental, emotional and social health factors.
 Wellbeing is strongly linked to happiness and life satisfaction.
 In short, wellbeing could be described as how you feel about yourself and your life.

 Factors that influence wellbeing